ucsb-csw8/w23-project/step01.md

 - make sure that the main program only has the necessary import (it's just one import instruction)
 - check all default values!
 We will test that you are using them.
 - be sure that you test for the invalid 'arguments'/'input values' in each function (use the assert statements).
+- at a minimum, include three assert statements for each function that returns a value
 - submit all properly-named Python files to Gradescope

 -----